-The major defects are the several complete or partial bad columns, (see table 2.2.
+The FEROS CCD is of good cosmetic quality.
+The major defects are the several complete or partial bad columns, (see table 2.2).

 Table 2.2: CCD bad columns.
 In the standard application of the FEROS DRS pipeline the entire columns are replaced by the means of the nearest row neighboors of each pixel.